gsteinseroussi/Note-Taker/README.md

 # Note-Taker

 This app allows a user to create and store notes online.
-Once a note is entered and saved, upon refresh the page will display the note on the sidebar.
+Upon saving a note, it will post the note into an online database.
+It will then retrieve and display the notes so the user can revisit them at any time.
+The app also allows the user to delete the notes once they are no longer relevant.